TEMOGHOGHO/CAPSTONE-PROJECT-1/README.md

 ##SALES PERFORMANCE ANALYSIS OF TEMMYTEE RETAIL STORE

 Project Overview: This data analysis project aims to generate insights into the Sales Performance of TemmyTee Retail Store over the past year.
-By analysing the various parameters in the data received we seek to explore Sales data to uncover key insights such as Top-selling products, regional performance and monthly sales trend.
+By analysing the various parameters in the data received, we seek to explore Sales data to uncover key insights such as Top-selling products, Regional performance and Monthly sales trend.
 The goal is to produce an interactive Power BI dashboard that highlight these findings.

+TABLE OF CONTENT
+DATA SOURCES
+INSTALLATIONS
+USAGE
+PROJECT STRUCTURE
+ANALYSIS
+RESULTS
+RECOMMENDATION
+CONTRIBUTION

 Expected Outcomes